 Our friends at Fat Quarter Shop have an excellent selection of Aurifil Thread online.

-We used one layer of Insul-Bright insulted fleece between our fabric layers.
+We used one layer of Insul-Bright insulated fleece between our fabric layers.
 This is fine for normal use.
 You could use a double layer for added heat protection, and with similar weight fabric for your exterior layers, the binding width as specified should be fine.
 If you go much thicker, you may need to increase the width of your binding.

 The Janome Circular Sewing Attachment in an amazing tool for stitching in the round.
 If you do not have access to this attachment (although it is super cool and you just might want to consider one of your very own!), you can use a compass or create your own circle templates and draw four circles on the trivet to follow with your stitching.
 Since you are working on the right side of the fabric, make sure you use a fabric pen or pencil that will easily wipe/wash away or vanish with exposure to the air or the heat of an iron.